xuanming/xuanming-core/memo/main.md

 # Components

+1. Content.
-1. Content
+    1. Pages.
+    1. Site data.
+Do not put configuration here, only data.
 2. Appearance
     1. Frame.
-Layout and js
+Layout and js.
+How to assemble the contents.
     2. Theme.
+How to show the contents.
 Could be directly from github, or a gem.
 Theme could have parameters and set in configuration.
 3. Plugin
     1. Functionality.
 Helper
     2. Appearance